Independent (Kuokoa) Party

 The Independent Party (Hawaiian: Kūʻokoʻa) was a political party in the Kingdom of Hawaii formed with the purpose of providing resources and benefits of a political party to independent politicians.

 Emmaites

 Despite the original purpose of the Kuokoa Party former member of the Queen Emma Party joined as their party declined and, following the elections of 1882, disbanded.
 Some of these former Emmaites were George W. Pilipō, Joseph K. Nawahi, and Albert K. Kunuiakea.

 Missionaries

-The Missionary Party was a pro-American, pro-business party who developed an unpopular reputation as a rich, White American businessmen.
+The Missionary Party was a pro-American, pro-business party who developed an unpopular reputation as rich, White American businessmen.
 In 1880 and 1882 some Missionaries ran as Kuokoa Party candidates to distance themselves from the stigma of their own party.
 Interested by this strategy the Missionary Party ran all their candidates as Independents in the elections of 1884 and 1886.
 A special Missionary group called the Committee of Nine was established to occupy the leadership positions of the Kuokoa Party and favor the Missionary candidates.